AnnieCat73/transactional-email/README.md

 - HTML5 markup with CSS2
 - An HTML Tag that defines the XML and OOMXML(Office Open XML) which the HTML document needs for the email to work on Outlook on Windows
 - An Apple Scaling Meta Tag that prevents any unwanted scaling or zooming from Apple
-- An IE9 Meta Tage used for improving rendering in Iternet Explorer 9 or lower
+- An IE9 Meta Tag used for improving rendering in Iternet Explorer 9 or lower
-- Ab XML Tag ensures that Microsoft Outlook transforms everything in our email to adapt to the screen soom percentage in Windows
+- An XML Tag that ensures that Microsoft Outlook transforms everything in our email to adapt to the screen zoom percentage in Windows
 - Inline CSS which is best practice for email as some clients strip out the head tag in emails
-- Some media queries within the style tag in the head tage to make the email responsive
+- Some media queries within the style tag in the head tag to make the email responsive
 - Desktop-first workflow

 ### What I learned